 Here are what the details in the crash page cover:

-- Exception & Crash Cause: Main application frame that caused the crash.
+- Exception & Crash Cause: The main application frame that caused the crash.

-- Occurrences: The number of times this crash has occurred.
+- Occurrences: The number of times this crash occurred.

 - Affected Users: The number of unique users that experienced this crash.

-- OS: A breakdown of the percentage of crashes by OS version.
+- App Versions: A breakdown of the crash occurrences by app version.

-- App Versions: A breakdown of the percentage of crashes by app version.
+- Devices: A breakdown of the crash occurrences by device model.

-- Devices: A breakdown of the percentage of crashes by device model.
+- OS version: A breakdown of the crash occurrences by OS version.

 Sometimes, different stack traces are related to different teams within your organization.
 In an effort to allow for a more efficient method of assigning crash reports to the related teams, you can set up code ownership rules that use paths and filenames as conditions to allow for a more automated workflow.